nodules/susanin/README.md

 route.match('/products/321');       // => { id : '321' }
 ```

-* If you want to specify regexp for param:
+* If you want to specify a regexp for param:

 ```javascript
 var route = Susanin.Route({